SEND Information Report

 - We have a family mentor who supports children and parents by providing advice, help and care.
 The headteacher is the designated safeguarding officer in school.

 - If further support is needed the family mentor can liaise with the SENCo/headteacher.
-This may involve working alongside outside agencies such as Health and Social Services.
+This may involve working alongside outside agencies such as Health and the Social Care Team.

 What arrangements are in place for review meetings for children with Education, Health and Care (EHC) Plans?